Collective Enfranchisement Process: Step by Step Guide

 Estimating the value of the Freehold – The Premium

 The premium refers to the purchase price of the freehold as a whole – this includes the building, the communal areas and any other land (e.g. parking, bin area etc).
 To arrive at this figure, a professional valuation must be conducted.
+The valuation should provide an estimated final purchase figure, which is an approximate range rather than a fixed amount.
+The valuation date is the date the initial notice is served, and it sets the benchmark for calculating the purchase price and determining relevant variables such as lease terms and property values.
 The premium for each leaseholder will then be based largely on their ground rent and remaining length of their lease, but other factors, such as residual estate, non-participant leases, common parts, and assets like rooftops and car parks are also taken into consideration.

 Serve section 13 – Initial Notice – Collective Enfranchisement